petuum/autodist/_sources/usage/tutorials/customize-strategy.md.txt

 strategy.node_config.extend(node_config)
 ```

 Congratulations!
-You have successfully created your first strategy builder.
+You have successfully created your first `StrategyBuilder`.
 AutoDist is flexible, allowing developers
 to create different types of strategies based on the configuration spaces, and also for auto-learning a strategy.
 For more developments on strategies, you could refer to other [built-in strategy builders](../../api/autodist.strategy)
 or our development reference to invent your own [kernels](../../api/autodist.kernel).